rust-lang/surveys/surveys/2025/contributor-survey/questions.md

 ## Optional detailed questions

-The following questions are FULLY OPTIONAL.
+The following questions are **FULLY OPTIONAL**.
 If you provide answers to them, they will NOT be shared publicly, and will be made available only to the Leadership Council and Rust Foundation staff that facilitates this survey.

 ### Which companies/organizations fund your contributions to the Rust Project?